raspberrypilearning/chatbot/en/step_6.md

 + Can you code your chatbot to ask "Would you like to go to the moon?" and then change location if you answer "yes"?

-    Test and save: If you answer "yes", your chatbot should change location.
+    Test and save.
+If you answer "yes", your chatbot should change location.
 Your chatbot should look sad and say "OK...bye!" if any other answer is given.

     ![Testing a changing backdrop](images/chatbot-backdrop-test.png)